dylanbeaudette/parse-osd/README.md

 # parse-osd
-Code related to parsing of OSD records.
-Currently relies on a directory of ALL OSD text files, the bash shell, and python.
-An R-based version should be much simpler to maintain, and could work directly with the HTML versions of the data.
-It is a huge pain in the neck to try and get the entire set of OSD text files -> might be simpler to iterate over a list of series names from the SC database and query the HTML directly.
+Code related to parsing of OSD text/HTML files.

 # python
-this is the current python implementation, not perfect, but gets 95% of the data I need
+This is the current python implementation, not perfect, but gets 95% of the data I need.
+Currently relies on a directory of ALL OSD text files, the bash shell, and python.
+It is a huge pain in the neck to try and get the entire set of OSD text files.

 # R
-this will be the R-based rewrite of the python code
+This is an R version of the python implementation, much simpler to debug and doesn't require a directory of OSD text files.
+It should be a simple task to iterate over a list of series names from the SC database, saving the results to an intermediate file or data structure.
+Failures have to be handled gracefully.

 # TODO
 1. figure out how to deal with multiple colors